openaiknowledge/PR3/README.md

 <!--
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** openaiknowledge, pr3, openaiknowledge, openaiknowledge@gmail.com, pr3-OAK-Logo, Project description
+*** openaiknowledge, pr3, openaiknowledge, openaiknowledge@gmail.com, pr3-OAK Logo, Project description
 -->